rhopfer/rtairos/README.md

 The Matlab/Simulink blocks to connect with ROS are accessable via the Simulink Library Browser.
 To generate code open the RTW configuration (Simulation → Configuration Parameters → Real-Time Workshop) of your model and set the system target file to **rtairos.tlc**.

-For the moment please check *rosdemo.mdl* in the examples directory.
-Some documentation will be added soon.
+For the moment there is only a german documentation extracted from the master theses.